Thai Ridgeback: Ridge

 The ridgeback is under a control of two groups of epistatic genes.
 The first determines the existence of the ridge.
 The other determines the size of the ridge, from none to very large (down to the side) the latter, the more the genes in the dog, the broader is the ridge.
 The ridge will appear only if there is at least one dominant allele in both groups.

-Color

-Coat color is also under a control of two groups of epistatic genes.
-The first determines the color of the coat if it should be black,red, blue or Isabella (fawn).
-The series of dominance is black to brindle to red to white.
-The intensity of the coat color is under control of a set of modifying genes.
-The other group controls the dilution of the colors.
-Black can be dilute to gray/silver/blue, and red will turn Isabella.
-The normal color is dominance over the diluted.

 History

-The other existing breeds of ridgeback dog are the Rhodesian Ridgeback from Africa and the Phu Quoc Ridgeback from Vietnam, which is somewhat smaller than the Thai Ridgeback.

 The Rhodesian Ridgeback is partly descended from the southern African indigenous Hottentot Khoi dog, a known ridge-bearing dog.
 The gene that causes the ridge has been inherited from a common ancestor: "The geographical origin of the ridge present in Ridgeback dogs is still a mystery, thus solid proof has now been provided that the ridge mutation in Ridgeback dogs is identical by descent and the likelihood of parallel mutations occurring in Asia and Africa (Epstein, 1937) can therefore be rejected."

 Grooming

 The Thai Ridgeback has a short coat that is easily cared for with a weekly brushing.
 Use a rubber curry brush to keep it gleaming.
 It sheds year-round, but not heavily.
 Give it a bath when it is dirty, maybe once or twice a year.
 Introduce your puppy to grooming from an early age so that it learns to accept it with little fuss.